cdrummey216/whoami/whoami.md

 ### How do I provide for tomorrow's self/another?

 You have agency now, so what can you do for tomorrow's self/someone else?
 Navigate to the ideal self/future over time.

+### Who am I?

+Who you are is based on how you perceive yourself and define your self to others.
+Consider the core values and traits that are necessary to those identifications and why you chose those identifications in the first place.

+### Why am I here?

+That is a question that can only be answered by the asker.
+However, the question "What can I *do*?" is more relevant in any given situation.
+This question gives direction and purpose through ability ("What *can* I do?").
+"Why am I here?" is seeking contextless direction and purpose, any answer will not change the fact that you are here and you *need* to do something so "What *can* I *do*?" becomes more relevant.

+### What do I do with my life?

+Start with: what does the end of my life look like? and work backwards.
+How do you get there and what can you do now to get there?

+### Who do I choose to spend time with?

+'Shared consciousness' as a relationship shared between two or more persons, where is the greatest positive overlap?

+### What happens when I die?

+The loop of 'a life' completes.
+A birth at the beginning and a death at the end.
+Birth and death are like two book ends and each life is composed of the stories in between.

 ### The Ideal of Balance
 * Inequality is the source of imbalance.